 Some exceptions may occur, as noted for coursework above, but must be approved in advance by the Academic Review Committee.

-Upon arrival in the program each student will meet with a member of the Academic Review Committee (ARC) for academic advising for the Fall.
-In December and May students will meet with the entire ARC for advising for the spring/summer semesters.
+Upon arrival in the program each student will meet with the Academic Review Committee (ARC) for academic advising for both the spring/summer semesters.
 After the meeting students should have a good idea what courses they will take and in which laboratories they will rotate in the following semester.
 The Graduate Group Coordinator is responsible for registering students for coursework and lab rotations.
 Therefore registration information should be communicated by the student to the PGG Coordinator in a timely fashion.

-Five courses are currently required by the PGG for all students in Pharmacology: Cell Biology and Biochemistry (BIOM 600), Fundamentals of Pharmacology (PHRM 623), Biological Data Analysis, Medical Pharmacology (PHRM 600), Human Physiology (PHRM 532), and a topics-style/seminar course.
+Five courses are currently required by the PGG for all students in Pharmacology: Cell Biology and Biochemistry (BIOM 600), Fundamentals of Pharmacology (PHRM 623), Biological Data Analysis (BIOM 611), Medical Pharmacology (PHRM 600), Human Physiology (PHRM 532), and a topics-style/seminar course.
 In addition, three laboratory rotations are required.